 The fairs have been held annually since 2001 in the countryside (rotating among the various campuses) and since 2006 in the capital, attracting a large audience.

-During monitored visits, teachers and students of the University expose their views on the majors and teaching units they belong to, presenting the different activities developed in them, such as extension courses, services provided to the community and promotion of cultural, scientific, technological and sporting events.
+During the monitored visits, the University’s professors and students share their views about the courses and teaching units they belong to, showing the different activities that take place there, such as extension courses, community services, and the promotion of cultural, scientific, technological, and sporting events.